 Your bag is empty

-Slow Fashion is proposing a different, kinder, and more responsible approach to fashion: one that considers the processes and resources required to make our clothes.
-It advocates for producing fewer, better things that are designed to last and have a lower negative impact on our planet.
+Slow Fashion was born as a more responsible alternative, one that considers the processes and resources required to make our clothes.
+It means producing fewer, better items, which are designed to last and have a lower negative impact on people and the planet.

-Globally, an estimated 92 million tonnes of textiles waste is created each year, which means the equivalent to a rubbish truck full of clothes ends up on landfill sites every second.
+According to UNEP, the United Nations Environment Programme, an estimated 92 million tonnes of textiles waste is created each year globally, which means the equivalent of a rubbish truck load of clothes is burnt or buried in landfill every second.

-We are simply consuming and wasting too much, too fast.
+We are simply consuming and wasting too much, and tend to do more so as the years go by.
 This toxic system of overproduction and consumption wears out valuable resources, pollutes the environment, and degrades ecosystems.

-At She's Linen, we have been independently audited, based on the code of conduct developed by Amfori, the leading global business association for open and sustainable trade.
-As a result, we have received an "A" rating for social sustainability, which stands for safe, dignified working conditions and living wages for all employees.
+Slow Fashion, on the other hand, values the fair treatment of the people who make our clothes.
+It is in line with this ethos that we, at She's Linen, have been independently audited, based on the BSCI Code of Conduct developed by Amfori - the leading global business association for open and sustainable trade.
+The 'A' rating received stands for safe, dignified working conditions and fair wages for all employees.

 Toxic textile dyes, pesticides, and microfibres released by cheap, synthetic materials pollute our air, soil, rivers, and oceans.
-To give you just a few facts: 20% of our world’s wastewater is a direct result of fabric dyeing and treatment.
-Conventional cotton is responsible for 25% of the world’s pesticide use.
-Plastic particles washed off from products made with synthetic materials contribute up to 35% of the primary plastic that is polluting our oceans.
+Here are some estimates worth considering: 20% of our world's wastewater directly results from fabric dyeing and treatment.
+Conventional cotton is responsible for 25% of the world's pesticide use.
+Plastic particles washed off from products made with synthetic materials contribute up to 35% to the primary plastic polluting our oceans.

-Regardless of buying natural or synthetic fabrics, we need to be aware that each industrial process has a negative impact, and each piece of clothing has a negative impact, one way or another.
+Nevertheless, we need to be aware that each industrial process has a negative impact, and each piece of clothing has a negative impact, in one way or another.
 The idea is for us to consume with moderation and to choose the brands that strive for sustainability.